brighamandersen/tutorials/crash-course-2-js/lesson-plan.md

 ### Conclusion

 - Review concepts
-- By building off these basics, we can make our webpages much more interactable, like this one here: https://codepen.io/wesbos/pen/evsuw?editors=1000
+- By building off these basics, we can make our webpages much more interactable, like [this website](https://codepen.io/wesbos/pen/evsuw?editors=1000).